adamdicarlo0/elm-compiler-empty-list-bug/README.md

       last, called at compiler/src/Reporting/Render/Code.hs:102:26 in main:Reporting.Render.Code

-The `elm.json` file in this repository contains an errant `source-directories`
+The `elm.json` file in this repository contains an errant `source-directories` entry, `codegen/Gen`:

-entry:
+    "source-directories": [
+        "src",
         "codegen/Gen"

-which should be
+    ],

+The source directories _should_ be:

+    "source-directories": [
+        "src",
         "codegen"
+    ],

 The extra path segment eats up the `Gen` prefix for `codegen/Gen/Platform.elm`.
-Though the file declares itself as `module Gen.Platform`, its path seems to indicate it should be the root `Platform` module.
+Though the file declares itself as `module Gen.Platform`, its path seems to indicate it should be the root `Platform` module (due to the bad `source-directories` entry).

-When the `elm.json` entry is fixed, everything is fine.
+When the `source-directories` entry is fixed, everything is fine.

 ## Comparison with Lamdera